srinidhi-shankar/Stock_Prediction/README.md

-Chrome extension to predict Stock Prices using sentiment analysis
+Chrome extension to predict Stock Prices using Machine learning and sentiment analysis